 Older State Super schemes

-SASS members who are former members of the NSW Retirement Fund (NRF), Transport Retirement Fund (TRF), Local Government Pension Fund (LGPF) or Railway Superannuation Account (RSA) may receive part or all of their employer-financed benefit in the form of a lifetime fortnightly indexed pension.
+SASS members who are former members of the NSW Retirement Fund (NRF) or Local Government Pension Fund (LGPF) may receive part or all of their employer-financed benefit in the form of a lifetime fortnightly indexed pension.

-These pensions are generally payable on retirement at or after age 60 (55 for female Railway Superannuation Account members) or on total and permanent invalidity.
+These pensions are generally payable on retirement at or after age 60 or on total and permanent invalidity.

 A reversionary pension may also be payable to an eligible spouse on the death of a pension member.
 Pensions are also payable to the dependent children of the deceased former Local Government Pension Fund members.